jumpinjackie/forge-e33-mod/design/MECHANICS.md

 Thus for any given Picto, you can have at most one extra token copy of it.
 If you lose the non-token copy, you cannot self-replicate with the token copy.

-This restriction is a minor flavor/thematic fail (as the video game has no such restrictions), but game balance trumps flavor/thematic accuracy in this case.
+This restriction is a minor flavor/thematic compromise (as the video game has no such restrictions), but game balance trumps flavor/thematic accuracy in this case.